-Ms. KAREN BRIDGEMAN (Anderson County School System): Our thought was if we could get some serious distance, get into our schools and do all of the appropriate precautionary things, that we might be able to take sort of a preemptive strike.
+KAREN BRIDGEMAN: Our thought was if we could get some serious distance, get into our schools and do all of the appropriate precautionary things, that we might be able to take sort of a preemptive strike.

 ABRAMSON: So the Anderson County schools shut down for last Thursday, Friday and Monday, hoping to give kids time to recover and staff time to clean up the schools.
 But Bridgeman says when schools reopened this past Tuesday, the same number of kids were home sick.